rgbkrk/synchronized-object-diff-spec/README.md

 }
 ```

 Changes to that model get reflected back to registered views.
 React (and the component itself) handle the rest of the changes.
+The hope would be that the last state of the model could be serialized into the notebook document rather than the initial state from the `display_data`.